Do I Have to Refrigerate my Fresh Eggs?

 And a previously refrigerated egg should be returned to the refrigerator within two hours to prevent spoilage if you aren't going to be cooking it.

-And if you collect eggs from your chicken coop in the winter and leave them out and find that condensation has formed on them, then I would refrigerate those just to be on the safe side because the bloom has likely been compromised.
+If you collect eggs from your chicken coop in the winter and leave them out at room temperature, you might find that condensation has formed on them.
+In that case, I would refrigerate those just to be on the safe side, because the bloom has likely been compromised by the condensation.

 I love my mini fridge!
 It was a fairly recent purchase and it gets the eggs out of our kitchen fridge and into this mini refrigerator that we keep in the mud room/laundry room.